unChaz/sci-fi-5e/srd/classes/guardian.md

 At 18th level, the range of this aura increases to 30 feet.

-#### Improved Divine Smite
+#### Improved Alien Smite

-By 11th level, you are so suffused with righteous might that all your melee weapon strikes carry divine power with them.
+By 11th level, you are so suffused with righteous might that all your melee weapon strikes carry Alien power with them.
 Whenever you hit a creature with a melee weapon, the creature takes an extra 1d8 radiant damage.
-If you also use your Divine Smite with an attack, you add this damage to the extra damage of your Divine Smite.
+If you also use your Alien Smite with an attack, you add this damage to the extra damage of your Alien Smite.

 #### Cleansing Touch